vmware-tanzu/application-accelerator-samples/doc/gitOps.md

 already provisioned.
 If you wish to deploy to a different space name, you can either rename the directory and copy and paste it to a folder with a different name.

-The `integration` and `prod` spaces are effectively the same configuration with the exception of the data services they use.
-The `integration` space uses
+The `where-for-dinner-integration` and `where-for-dinner-prod` spaces are effectively the same configuration with the exception of the data services they use.
+The `where-for-dinner-integration` space uses
-Bitnami services whilst the `prod` space uses off platform services such as AWS services.
+Bitnami services whilst the `where-for-dinner-prod` space uses off platform services such as AWS services.
 The following sections include instructions needed for deploying either Bitnami based services or external services.

-### Set the UUID and Update the HTTPRoute
+### Set the Project UUID

 You will first need to set the UUID of your project in the `tanzu.yaml` file in the root of the `where-for-dinner-gitops` directory.
 You can obtain the UUID by running the following command: